what is honed tile? digging into the stone finish

 honed vs. glazed tile

-honed and glazed finishes aren’t really an apples to apples comparison because they are two different finishes for two different sets of materials. honing is for stone tile, while glazing is, for the most part, for ceramic, zellige, terracotta, and brick tile. glazing adds a protective glass or enamel coating to the tile (technically, it fuses with the claybody beneath, making it a single tile), which may be either matte or shiny.
+honed and glazed finishes aren’t really an apples to apples comparison because they are two different finishes for two different sets of materials. honing is for stone tile, while glazing is, for the most part, for zellige, terracotta, brick, and ceramic tile. glazing adds a protective glass or enamel coating to the tile (technically, it fuses with the claybody beneath, making it a single tile), which may be either matte or shiny.

 honed vs. gauged tile